jpmelos/fdintercept/CONTRIBUTING.md

 ### Documentation

 - Keep `README.md` up to date with any user-facing changes.
+- Add your changes to the `CHANGELOG.md`.
-- Use mdformat for consistent Markdown formatting.
+- Use `mdformat` for consistent Markdown formatting.
 - Include code examples in documentation where appropriate.

 ### Commits